courtzc/MTRN4110PhaseC_Testing/README.md

 ### Output text file (the known map):

+world(001-999).txt

+i.e. for world one, it would be

+`001.txt`

-Just `001.txt` is great (ensures it's first in the list of files returned by the 001 search)
+(this ensures it's first in the list of files returned by the 001 search)

 ## Photo sets